DataShades/ckanext-drupal-idp/README.md

 	# (mandatory).
 	ckanext.drupal_idp.db_url = mysql://drupal_user:drupal_pass@127.0.0.1:3306/db_name

-	# Whether to make an attempt to synchronize user's email and name everytime
+	# Whether to make an attempt to synchronize user's details everytime
     # session is used.
 This may result in unauthenticated session if new name or email
     # already present in CKAN database
 	# (optional, default: false).